mpsonntag/snippets/notes/progress.md

 List running containers

-    docker ps

-List all containers, running and stopped
+    # -a ... lists also the stopped containers

-    docker ps -a
+    docker ps [-a]

 List all images